-Depending on the agent and amount of exposure, biological and chemical warfare agents may cause acute, toxic symptoms at the time of exposure especially if the exposure was high.
-Veterans with high levels of exposure often have significant acute symptoms at the time of exposure (usually symptoms that require emergency, medical attention) and are at greatest risk for potential long-term health problems.
-These Veterans may require surveillance for long-term health effects.

-• In the absence of health symptoms that require immediate treatment at the time of exposure, most Veterans make a quick and complete recovery.
+Depending on the agent and amount of exposure, biological and chemical warfare agents may cause acute symptoms at the time of exposure.
+Veterans with symptomatic exposures (usually requiring emergency medical attention) are at greatest risk for potential long-term health problems.
+These Veterans may require surveillance for long-term health effects. • In the absence of health symptoms that require immediate treatment at the time of exposure, most Veterans make a quick and complete recovery.